 Balanced Scorecard is a strategic planning and monitoring mechanism to ensure that business activity aligns with strategic goals and where it is found not to align to adjust the business activities in an attempt to improve performance.
 The idea was originally expounded by Robert Kaplan and David Norton as a performance measurement framework that created a more 'balanced' view of organizational performance by adding a number of non-financial performance measures to traditional financial metrics.
 It was discovered that just focusing on financial measures was not sufficient for modern enterprises in the information age and so three additional measures were added.
-The balanced scorecard suggests that an organization should be viewed from these four perspectives:
+The balanced scorecard suggests that an organization should be viewed from the following four perspectives:

 - The Learning & Growth Perspective